fscorrupt/awesome-stars/README.md

 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
 - [Kometa-Team/Overlay-Reset](https://github.com/Kometa-Team/Overlay-Reset) - Python3 Script to Remove all Overlays Generated by Kometa.
 - [Kometa-Team/ImageMaid](https://github.com/Kometa-Team/ImageMaid) - Python 3 Script for Cleaning Up Images in Plex
-- [rommapp/romm](https://github.com/rommapp/romm) - A beautiful, powerful, self-hosted rom manager
+- [rommapp/romm](https://github.com/rommapp/romm) - A beautiful, powerful, self-hosted rom manager and player.
 - [zuruoke/watermark-removal](https://github.com/zuruoke/watermark-removal) - a machine learning image inpainting task that instinctively removes watermarks from image indistinguishable from the ground truth image
 - [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) - Stable Diffusion web UI
 - [mikenye/docker-striparr](https://github.com/mikenye/docker-striparr) - Strips metadata from files downloaded by Sonarr and Radarr.
 Triggered via WebHook.